laxmanpokhrel/xmanscript-useform/docs/register.md

 - `controlfilling` (type: `boolean`):
   - A boolean value indicating whether the control is filling.

-Developers using TypeScript will need to extend or type the props received by their custom form control with `RegisterOutputType` provided from `@types` of the hook.
+Developers using TypeScript will need to extend or type the props received by their custom form control with `IRegisterOutputProps` provided from `@types` of the hook.